 For 50 years the Art Fund Museum of the Year award has champions museums, galleries and heritage sites around the UK, celebrating their innovative work and highlighting the impacts they have had on their audiences.
 All shortlisted museums demonstrate transformational impact, redeveloping their offers with diverse and inspiring stories at their heart, and shaping the response to vital issues of today.

-Each of the finalists will be visited by a judging panel who will then decide on who to crown the winner on July 12th.
-This year the panel includes the artist Larry Achiampong, historian and broadcaster Mary Beard, Art Fund Trustee and Author Abadesi Osunsade, Director of National Museums Liverpool Laura Pye and the chair Art Fund Director Jenny Waldman.
+Each finalist was judged by a panel, that this year included the artist Larry Achiampong, historian and broadcaster Mary Beard, Art Fund Trustee and Author Abadesi Osunsade, Director of National Museums Liverpool Laura Pye and the chair Art Fund Director Jenny Waldman.

 Speaking on behalf of the judges, Jenny Waldman, Director of the Art Fund said, 'All five of our finalists are at the top of their game, offering inspirational collections and programmes for their communities and for visitors from across the UK and around the world.
 From transformational redevelopment to community involvement to addressing the major issues of today, the shortlisted museums may operate at very different scales, but all show astonishing ambition and boundless creativity.'

 As the custodian of one of the world's most important natural history collections and employing over 300 scientists, the Natural History Museum is uniquely positioned to be a powerful champion for balancing humanity's needs with those of the natural world.